Joint Optimization of Multi-agent Memory System: Experiments

 \subsection{Efficiency (RQ5)}

-We further evaluate the training efficiency of CoMAM by comparing the convergence steps of joint optimization and independent optimization across 32K, 128K, and 1M context length settings, with results presented in Table \ref{tab: training_cost}.
+We further evaluate the training efficiency of CoMAM by comparing the convergence steps of joint optimization and independent optimization across 32K, 128K, and 1M context length settings, with results presented in Table~\ref{tab: training_cost}.
 The total convergence steps serve as the core metric to reflect training efficiency, where fewer steps indicate higher efficiency in reaching stable performance.
 Specifically, independent optimization trains each agent separately, with total steps being the sum of individual convergence steps for the Extraction, Profile, and Retrieval Agents.
 In contrast, joint optimization trains all agents in parallel, with total steps determined by the slowest-converging agent, resulting in fewer total steps.
-While individual agents under joint training may take more steps (\eg 58 vs. 48 steps for the Extraction Agent at the 32K setting), parallel training shortens the total training duration.
-Notably, inference latency is decoupled from the training paradigm: agents optimized by joint or independent optimization achieve comparable inference efficiency at deployment.
-Yet joint optimization delivers superior global performance via inter-agent collaboration, highlighting the distinct advantage of joint multi-agent optimization for personalized memory systems.
+While individual agents under joint training may take more steps for convergence (\eg 58 vs.\ 48 steps for the Extraction Agent at the 32K setting), joint training shortens the total training duration.
+Importantly, per-step cost is similar in both settings, since frozen agents in independent optimization still participate in the forward pass to complete the pipeline and compute rewards.
+Thus, the efficiency gain mainly comes from reducing redundant forward passes, as agents update simultaneously in joint optimization.
+Moreover, inference latency is decoupled from the training paradigm: agents optimized by joint or independent optimization achieve comparable inference efficiency at deployment.
+Yet joint optimization delivers superior global performance via inter-agent collaboration and adaptive credit assignment, highlighting the distinct advantage of joint multi-agent optimization for memory systems.